-During the current year, the Company reversed an uncertain tax provision in the prior year's financial statements related to the tax treatment of multinational structures.
+During the year ended December 31, 2024, the Company reversed an uncertain tax provision in the prior year's financial statements related to the tax treatment of multinational structures.
 As a result, the comparative figures for the year ended December 31, 2023, have been restated to reflect this reversal in accordance with IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.